caboom/homomorphine/README.md

 # Installation

-You will have to install at least one of currently supported backend (either [SEAL](https://github.com/microsoft/SEAL) or [HELib](https://github.com/homenc/HElib)) and you will have to have C++14 compliant compiler, Basic Boost package(s) and CMake.
-On OS/X you can use Homebrew to install these:
+You will have to install at least one of currently supported backend (either [SEAL](https://github.com/microsoft/SEAL) or [HELib](https://github.com/homenc/HElib)) and you will have to have C++14 compliant compiler (i.e. GCC 8/9), Basic Boost package(s) and CMake.
+On OS/X 10.14 and later you can use Homebrew to install these:

 ```shell
 brew install gcc boost cmake